 and

-Also, if dalpha(x) is an arbitrary distribution on the interval [a,b], then
+arbitrary distribution on the interval , then

-where lambda_nu are Christoffel numbers.
+where are Christoffel

 Here's a link to download Matlab Code with a sub-program implemented in environment Matlab© to get interpolated signal.